davidly/wordle/README.md

 By default, the app finds all 5-character words in words.txt and for each attempts to solve wordle.
 When it can't find a solution, it's because there are multiple answers that fit.

+To use this app as a tool to solve a the day's game, use -i.
+To specifiy your own starting word, use -g:guess.

 Usage: wordle [-a] [-g:guess] [-i] [-o] [-r] [-s:solution] [-v]

     -a          Test against actual wordle solutions, not the whole dictionary